tinalindata/lung_cancer_prediction/README.md

 &nbsp;
 ## Data Source
-The dataset that I use is a lNational Lung Screening Trail (NLST) Dataset that has 138 columns and 1,659 rows.
+The dataset that I use is a National Lung Screening Trail (NLST) Dataset that has 138 columns and 1,659 rows.
 1,659 rows stand for 1,659 patients.
 There is a “class” column that stands for with lung cancer or without lung cancer.
 The other columns are features of the patients, such as “age”, “height”, “education”, etc. The dataset is provided by a professor at the State University of Arkansas and I am a remote volunteer for his lung cancer research project.

 &nbsp;
 ## Motivation